Alexander-Milligan/Introduction-to-Git-Github/README.md

     <p>6.
 Now type "git config --global user.email "youremail@gmail.com" this is setting the workspace/folder with a git user email.</p>
     <p>7.
 Type "git add" and your file's name or git add *: The git add command adds the changes that have been done in the working directory stages them ready for a commit.</p>
     <p>8.
 Type "git commit -m "Module One Course Folder Set up" will commit all the files that are in the staging area ready to be pushed.</p>
     <p>9.
-Login to your github account and create a new repository named “IGG-yourname”.</p>
+Login to your github account and create a new repository named “IGG-yournamehere”, please do not follow the steps that come up after creating the repository as this creates a branch that is not needed for this course.</p>
     <p>10.
 Type git remote add origin URL -of - IGG-yourname Repo</p>
     <p>11.
 Type git push –u origin master, this will push your repo to the github remote.</p>
     <p>12.
 Go to your Github account and look for the new repository to ensure everything is uploaded correctly.</p>